splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

   "valueFrom": "^arn:aws:ecs:us-west-2:906383545488:task-definition/lorem-ipsum-task:[0-9]+$""
   }

-.. note:: To have read access to the Parameter Store add the policy ``AmazonSSMReadOnlyAccess`` to the task role.
-See :new-page:`Systems manager parameter store <https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html>` for more information.
+.. caution:: The AWS Parameter Store limits the size of the config file to 4096 bytes.

 Launch the Collector as a Daemon from the ECS console
 ============================================================